uma-universal-money-address/protocol/umad-04-lnurlp-response.md

       // Estimated millisats per "unit" (eg. 1 cent in USD) "multiplier": number,
       // Number of digits after the decimal point for display on the sender side.
 For example,
-      // in USD, by convention, there are 2 digits for cents - $5.95. in this case, `displayDecimals`
+      // in USD, by convention, there are 2 digits for cents - $5.95. in this case, `decimals`
       // would be 2.
 Note that the multiplier is still always in the smallest unit (cents).
 This field
       // is only for display purposes.
 The sender should assume zero if this field is omitted, unless
       // they know the proper display format of the target currency.
-      "displayDecimals": number,
+      "decimals": number,
     },
     {
       "code": string, // eg. "BTC",